 The laboratory has well-established systems of direct referral to all the colposcopy units in Greater Manchester, Cumbria and Lancashire.
 It provides details of the test result to allow efficient allocation of appointments based on the cytology grade to ensure women at highest risk get the earliest appointments.

 All primary care samples and tests taken in hospital clinics (except colposcopy) where a recommendation for colposcopy assessment has been advised are included in the direct referral process.
-This now includes tests reported as suspected invasive carcinoma or suspected cervical glandular neoplasia.

 Laboratory failsafe for colposcopy referrals

 All colposcopy referrals are included in laboratory failsafe procedures and an enquiry is generated in the event that a colposcopy outcome is not notified to the laboratory within the predetermined timescales.
 It is important that sample takers are aware that they still have overall responsibility for ensuring the patient attends colposcopy, even when direct referral is in operation and they should respond accordingly when a failsafe enquiry letter is sent.
 Any cases where an outcome is not available are audited by the laboratory CSPL.

 The department has a separate protocol for the referral of suspected glandular abnormalities of non-cervical origin.
 This involves contacting the GP or sample taker prior to authorising the report to discuss the result and explain that an urgent referral to gynaecology is required.
 The GP must make the referral to gynaecology as there is no direct referral pathway for this group of women.